-Dental offices are commonly staffed by a variety of individuals with various types of formal employment agreements.
-It is not uncommon that some of those agreements are what are known as independent contractor agreements.
+Dental offices are commonly staffed by various individuals with different types of formal employment agreements.
+It is not uncommon that some of those agreements are known as independent contractor agreements.
 So, what are these agreements?
 How are they structured?
 Are they a good deal for employees?
 Employers?
 We will tackle all of these questions and more.
-If you have further questions or need, please don’t hesitate to contact Chelle Law’s dental contract lawyer today.
+If you have further questions or needs, please don’t hesitate to contact Chelle Law’s dental contract lawyer today.

 What is a Dental Independent Contractor Agreement?

 An independent contractor agreement is a formal legal agreement between an employer and an individual who will contract with that employer.
-Note, that this agreement does NOT establish the new worker as an employee, and that is an important distinction with these agreements.
+Note that this agreement does NOT establish the new worker as an employee, which is an important distinction with these agreements.
 An IC will also likely not be provided any professional benefits.

-The purpose of having a worker sign an independent contractor agreement instead of a formal agreement is to create a working relationship between the employer (the dental office) and the contractor (the worker) that does NOT bestow the rights or responsibilities of employment on the contractor.
-In layman’s terms, this means that the contractor is permitted to have other clients/jobs and that they can split their time between various dental offices if they choose to do so.
+The purpose of having a worker sign an independent contractor agreement instead of a formal contract is to create a working relationship between the employer (the dental office) and the contractor (the worker) that does NOT bestow the rights or responsibilities of employment on the contractor.
+In layman’s terms, the contractor is permitted to have other clients/jobs and can split their time between various dental offices if they choose to do so.

 The contractor agrees to a certain rate of pay and to meet basic standards of decorum in the office, but they are not chained down to a specific office if they don’t want to be.

 On the other hand, they are also not granted some of the privileges that they would receive if they did have a formal employment agreement with this office.
 Primarily, they are not entitled to employment benefits such as health insurance.
 This is a major trade-off for the worker, and it is something that they should ponder very carefully.
 They will have increased flexibility to take on multiple roles as they choose, but they will also have to consider that they may lack some of the stability that comes with holding a single job with benefits.